 - serrated: flat, short, and wide around the bottom

 Having multiple hyperplastic polyps in your colon is known as hyperplastic polyposis.
-This condition puts you at a 50 percent higher risk for developing colorectal cancer. that over half of the participants with hyperplastic polyposis eventually developed colorectal cancer.
+This condition puts you at a 50 percent higher risk for developing colorectal cancer.

 In addition, research suggests that hyperplastic polyposis is more likely to develop into colon cancer if you have certain risk factors, including:

 - being obese

 - eating a lot of red meat